 - to verify your identity, respond to your requests or as otherwise directed by you;

-- to provide you with news, information and material in relation to services of the Institute and our related bodies corporates (including MCRI) if requested by you;
+- to provide you with news, information and material (including marketing material) in relation to our services;;

 - to update our records and keep your contact details up to date;